yandexdataschool/Practical_DL/README.md

 # Announcements
+* 24.10 - Checked up homeworks "so far".
+If you sent us any mail@homework before 4.20 24.10.16 and we haven't replied yet - PM us in slack or create github issue or just contact us IRL - we'll fix that.
 * 21.10 - There will be no classes on the 28.10;
 * 21.10 - week5 notebook is NOT homework assignment notebook.
 Homework and deadlines TBA
 * 20.10 - we now have a [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/yandexdataschool/hse_deeplearning) for you if you got to the seminar without a notebook (with a phone) or have some temporary technical issues.
 Binder only lasts 1 hour so please do not use it for homeworks.